Kendall Crye

 Kay Coppage

-Kay Coppage is a LMSW (licensed master social worker), who received her Bachelor’s and Master’s Degrees in Social Work from the University of Georgia, specializing in the field of aging.
+Kay Coppage is a LCSW (licensed clinical social worker), who received her Bachelor’s and Master’s Degrees in Social Work from the University of Georgia, specializing in the field of aging.
 She began her career in 1993 as a nursing home social worker, developing resident care plans.
 Thereafter, Kay served as a hospital social worker in Henry County, where she performed assessments and provided discharge planning for geriatric patients.
 Additionally, Kay served as a Long-Term Care Ombudsman for DeKalb, Clayton, and Henry Counties, advocating for nursing home and personal care home residents.

 From 2013 to 2021, Kay served as the director of Plymouth Harbor Adult-Day Program, a ministry of Central United Congregational Church of Christ.
 In this role, Kay focused on providing social stimulation and community for seniors who would otherwise experience social isolation, including those with early onset Alzheimer’s, Parkinson’s, Lewy body dementia and Frontotemporal dementia.
 Kay joined Aging Life Care of Atlanta in 2020.